 - Balsamic vinegar or balsamic reduction pairs nicely with figs;

-- Try using almonds, pistachios or pecans instead of walnuts;
+- Try using almonds, pistachios, pine seeds or pecans instead of walnuts;

 - Substitute sage for rosemary, thyme or basil;

 - Try adding warm spices like star anise, cloves, cardamom, nutmeg or cinnamon;

 - Serve figs as an addition to your cheese plate and don’t forget the wine! 😉